How to Care for Cherry Tomatoes from Your Balcony

 I humbly try to feed the two of us with my balcony garden 😀

-When I took the tomato box home that day, I thought of a fun idea.
-I brought it to work the next morning and started a tomato pot on my desk.
+When I took the tomato box home that day, I thought of a fun experiment.
+The next morning, I brought it to work and started a tomato pot on my desk.
 It’s a shame to admit that I neglected it.
-No, I didn’t come into work at the weekend to water the tomatoes.
-Even on work days, I didn’t always spare much attention to the plants.
+No, I didn’t come to work during the weekend to water the tomatoes.
+Even on work days, I didn’t always pay much attention to the plants.
 Somehow, the pot kept going for a couple of months.

-That summer, I left the office.
-The plants went home with me and were repotted into container three times the size.
-As the branches grew out, I used a broken chair to support the skinny arms.
+That summer, I left that office.
+The plants went home with me and were repotted into a container three times the size.
+I used a broken chair to support the skinny arms as the branches grew out.

 IMG_1399

 To my amazement, I had some cherry tomatoes later that year.
-There weren’t many fruits, but considering the lack of care, I was more than happy to see any at all.
+There weren’t many fruits, but considering the lack of care, I was happy to see any.
 I have grown more cherry tomatoes with better results ever since.

 Care for Cherry Tomatoes